jorisvink/tier6/README.md

 Build a global ethernet network using sanctum p2p e2ee tunnels.

-Tier6 uses a sanctum cathedral infrastructure to autodiscover peers in its same network and establish p2p e2ee tunnels to each peer in full mesh mode.
+Tier6 uses a <a href="https://github.com/jorisvink/sanctum">sanctum</a>
+cathedral infrastructure to autodiscover peers in its same network and establish p2p e2ee tunnels to each peer in full mesh mode.
 All incoming traffic is dumped into a single tap interface.
 Return traffic is only sent to peers on which the destination MAC address has been seen as a source earlier, acting like a soft-switch.

 This is work in progress, no daemonization yet, no proper logging, code is undocumented at the moment.